Triqqo/security-scanning-quickstart/README.md

 # or from a container
 docker run --rm -v "${PWD}:/src" returntocorp/semgrep semgrep scan --config auto --exclude venv --error
 ```
-- Note: has a paid version which mostly seems for dashboards, but the CLI is usable without any account
+- Note: has a paid SaaS version, but the CLI is usable without any account

 ## Open source libraries
 Tool: Trivy